An interview with Andrea Pozzi, Grupo Santander's Global Head of Non-Financial Risk on how they are staying on top of an ever-changing world of risks.

 types of risks.”

-While the sheer size and scale of the organization creates some obvious risks, what Andrea is most worried about is how the organization will handle its current shift towards digitization.
+While the sheer size and scale of the organisation creates some obvious risks, what Andrea is most worried about is how the organisation will handle its current shift towards digitisation.
 Not surprisingly, perhaps, cyber risk is high on her agenda.

 It’s a challenge that regulators also seem to be worried about.
 “After the financial crisis, the regulators were very focused on credit and market risks.
 But now they are starting to shift their focus towards non-financial risks – cyber and data security, in particular,” Andrea notes.

-To create a solid second line of defense, you need a strong first line.
+To create a solid second line of defence, you need a strong first line.
 And Santander has been very active in developing and strengthening their first line, particularly in fast-moving areas like cyber.
 In fact, Andrea spends much of her time focused on ensuring that non-financial risk becomes better integrated into the business.
-In part, that means creating the right tools and processes to drive a continuous feedback loop for nonfinancial risks.
-“We need the business to constantly be identifying risks, evaluating them, measuring them, controlling them and then using that knowledge to start again,” Andrea adds.
+In part, that means creating the right tools and processes to drive a continuous feedback loop for non-financial risks.“We need the business to constantly be identifying risks, evaluating them, measuring them, controlling them and then using that knowledge to start again,” Andrea adds.

-It also means making sure that nonfinancial risk is factored into the organization’s long-term strategic planning process.
+It also means making sure that non-financial risk is factored into the organisation’s long-term strategic planning process.
 Andrea’s focus is on working with leadership to integrate it even further.
-“I think we’re just starting to get really good at thinking about the riskreturns of non-financial risk and using that information to help make decisions and better inform our future investments,” she adds.
+“I think we’re just starting to get really good at thinking about the risk returns of non-financial risk and using that information to help make decisions and better inform our future investments,” she adds.

-With a strong first line in place, Andrea’s team is able to form a robust second line of defense around that.
-“We really focus on helping to define the Groupwide framework, programs, policies and procedures that help the lines of business in each country mitigate and manage
+With a strong first line in place, Andrea’s team is able to form a robust second line of defence around that.
+“We really focus on helping to define the Group-wide framework, programs, policies and procedures that help the lines of business in each country mitigate and manage

 Ultimately, Andrea’s view is that the management of non-financial risk must be a continuously evolving practice to deliver the flexibility financial services firms need in the current environment.
 “With non-financial risk, you are never really done.
 You need to be constantly thinking about how to evolve – not just by looking ahead at things on the horizon – but also by looking behind to understand how you can do better the next time.”